How to Extract OpenType Font Signature in Java with GroupDocs.Metadata

 Q: Is it possible to verify the signature’s cryptographic validity?

-A: GroupDocs.Metadata provides the raw data; you can feed the certificate chain and hash values into a separate crypto library for full verification.
+A: GroupDocs.Metadata supplies raw signature data; you can feed the certificate chain and hash values into a separate crypto library to perform full verification.

 Conclusion